StarbaseCo/starbase-platform-smart-contracts/README.md

 _tokenOwnerAfterSale "0xrbb875686Ec9C7A29B29f4Cd48a55bdF816eb00c" // Address that the TokenSale will pass the token ownership to after it's finished.
 Only works when TokenSale mints tokens, otherwise must be `0x0`.
 _rate = 100 // rate in ETH/company tokens.
 Here is if investor sends 1 ETH she receives 100 company tokens in return
 _starRate = 2 // rate STAR/company tokens.
 Here is upon sending of 1 STAR, investor receives 2 company tokens in return
-_wallet = "0xB01B468423Da913afD743c13f17B01c2cF26b3e8" // address where funds collets in the token sale will go to.
-Generally, it will be a FundsSpltter contract if not otherwise instructed.
+_wallet = "0xB01B468423Da913afD743c13f17B01c2cF26b3e8" // address where funds collected in the TokenSale will go to.
+Generally, it will be a FundsSplitter contract if not otherwise specifically instructed incl. a slightly different TokenSale implementation.
 _softCap = 200 // soft cap of the token sale.
 It tells the frontend application that a sale has been successful _crowdsaleCap = 1000  // cap for the number of tokens to be minted.
 Here it is only 1000 tokens that will be sold in the token sale
 _isWeiAccepted true // Bool for acceptance of ether in token sale